/sportsinfo/media/media_files/2025/04/23/B1837eMxz6nAjRS3QDU7.jpg)

 F1 tracks are known for their lightning-fast track layouts that help some of the fastest cars in the world pass through easily at high speeds.
 Some of the tracks became cult and iconic like Sao Paulo, Monza, Imola, and Silverstone.
 Some tracks are massive as they allow the Formula 1 drivers to race a little longer, giving fans a treat for their eyes.
 Here we are going to see the F1 track, which is longer and has the maximum race distance

-Here are the top 10 biggest tracks in Formula 1 history worldwide
+Here are the top 10 large tracks in F1 history worldwide

 10. Shanghai International Circuit (China) - 5.451 KM